stevencombs/retrocombs.github.io/_posts/2020/2020-04-05-wyzecam-to-webcam.md

 You will need the following accessories:

 1. [32Gb microSD card](https://amzn.to/340oU9q) - I'm not sure why Wyze stipulates a 32Gb microSD when the firmware download is only 10Mb!
 My guess is you can use a smaller device but I'm going to use what they recommend for this demonstration.
 2. [USB A to USB A cable](https://amzn.to/2Jtel5c) - I could not believe I did not have one of these cables in my stock pile of cables!
-I had to purchase this two pack. *sigh*
+I had to purchase this two pack.
+Cue heavy *sigh*.

 ## YouTube video